 Does winning every Google Ads auction make you as happy as the kid above in the sweet fedora with $36 to spare?

-How about watching your ads pull in double-digit conversions, catapult themselves the top of the page … while at the same time undercutting the suggested cost-per-click every other chump is still forced to bow to?
+How about watching your ads pull in double-digit conversions, catapult themselves to top of the page … while at the same time undercutting the suggested cost-per-click every other chump is still forced to bow to?

 You know, a little something like this:

-All it comes down to is arming yourself with the right tricks, tools and tactics — 21 to be exact — and then releasing the Kraken.
+All it comes down to is arming yourself with the right tricks, tools, and tactics — 21 to be exact — and then releasing the Kraken.

 Let’s jump in…

-The AdWords Auction
+The Google Ads Auction